pstevovski/EarthDefense/README.md

 * [ ]  Fix issue with rocket firing at the start of the game.
 * [ ]  Adjust meteor speed after 6000 points.
 * [ ]  Add media queries for 1080p, 1440p and 4k.
-* [ ]  Add gun over-heating if user spams shoot too much
 * [ ]  After 10.000(?) points accumulated, stop meteors from spawning and spawn a giant alien space ship which will be sort of a boss fight.
-* [ ]  Add notification when reaching a ceratin score (3000-6000-10 000) "Another disturbance in the Asteroid belt has launched the meteors even faster."